 However, business entities can choose to break down the main phases into multiple stages and activities as per their view and perspectives.

-What is the scope of IT Internal Audit?
+What is the scope of an IT Internal Audit?

-The scope of IT internal audit consists of five main activities:
+The scope of an IT internal audit consists of five main activities:

 - Understand and confirm IS controls environment under the audit.